Breathe Better with Whole-Home Air Filtration in Oklahoma City

 The High Efficiency Particulate Air, or HEPA, filter, was designed to protect scientists from radiation as they developed an atomic bomb during World War II.
 Today these filters are often used in hospitals, science labs and even homes.

 HEPA filters are rated to remove 99.97 to 99.99% of particles measuring 0.3 microns and greater.
 This includes pollen, dirt and dust.
 A HEPA air cleaner with activated carbon filters can capture chemicals, odors and smoke.

 These filters have a MERV rating of 1721, depending on the brand.
-This rating demonstrates how effectively a filter can pull out pollutants from the air.
+This rating demonstrates how successfully a filter can pull out pollutants from the air.

-Because of their high-efficiency filtration performance, HEPA filters are dense and can limit airflow.
-It’s important to check with Gordon's Service Experts Heating & Air Conditioning to make sure your heating and cooling system can handle one.
+Because of their high-efficiency filtration performance, HEPA filters are thick and can limit airflow.
+It’s important to ask Gordon's Service Experts to make sure your heating and cooling system can handle one.

-Media air cleaners are sturdier than regular air filters.
+Media air cleaners are sturdier than common air filters.
 They’re often four to five times wider—or more.
 This barrier mounts closely against your HVAC unit.

 There are a few electronic filtering systems you can use in your home.

-An electrostatic filter uses magnetically charged material to attract.
+An electrostatic filter uses magnetically charged material to capture.
 These washable filters are 97 percent effective at removing tiny particles from your home’s air.
-Plus, they're also 30 times more effective than everyday filters.
+Plus, they're also 30 times more effective than ordinary filters.

 Some can eliminate the majority of indoor air pollutants—particles, germs, bacteria, chemical odors and vapors—by up to 99.9 percent.
-And decrease ozone, a known lung irritant, made elsewhere in your home.
+And reduce ozone, a known lung irritant, created elsewhere in your home.